 It's important that the glasses you wear to reduce your photophobia allow in a fair balance of light as to not cause chronic dark adaptation.

-Fortunately, there is now an identifiable, evidence-based lens showing efficacy in reducing migraine pain and relieving light sensitivity called the Avulux® migraine & light sensitivity lens.
+Fortunately, there is now an identifiable, evidence-based lens showing efficacy in managing the impact of light sensitivity by filtering the most pain-triggering light called the Avulux Migraine & Light Sensitivity Lens.

 The First Evidence-Based Migraine & Light Sensitivity Glasses

 Initially designed by a neuro-ophthalmologist and optical engineer, the Avulux lens precisely filters up to 97% of the most painful wavelengths of light while allowing in over 70% of the soothing green light.

 Avulux® Migraine & Light Sensitivity Glasses differ in that:

 - They are a patented, multi-band precision optical filter using a nano-molecular technology designed by physicians and engineers.

 - 3 independent clinical trials show that Avulux is clinically significant managing light sensitivity and its associated symptoms, allowing you to continue with your activities of daily living (independent trials mean that the researchers running the trials were independent and separate from the Avulux team).

 - The exact Avulux lenses tested in the trials are available to customers today.

 - No negative side effects were reported in the three independent clinical trials run.